2020-2021 General Catalog (Year Under Revision)

 For detailed information about requirements for teaching majors and minors, students should see the major requirement sheet(s) for the subject area(s) in which they plan to seek licensure or receive a teaching minor.

 Students applying for admission to master's programs must have verbal and quantitative GRE or MAT scores at or above the 40th percentile.
 For the Education Specialist (EdS) degree and the doctoral degree, GRE scores at or above the 40th percentile are also required on the verbal and quantitative tests.
 Admission committees also consider experience, undergraduate record, curricula completed, and formal recommendations.
-One year of successful teaching experience is required for the master's program.
 Two years of teaching experience is required for admission to the EdS or doctoral program.

 Admission to graduate programs is contingent upon (1) completion of an application to graduate school and (2) recommendation by the School of TEAL screening committee for the master's program or the Curriculum and Instruction admissions committee for the EdS or doctoral program.